Send and receive messages¶

 In our C# sample application we have created a class for handling the message construction as well as functions for creating FIX messages based on the relevant information.

-After the messages have been constructed they are transmitted between a server and a client over the internet through network sockets.
-When the messages are received, then they need to be parsed in order to be presented in a readable format.
+After the messages have been constructed, they are transmitted between a server and a client over the internet through network sockets.
+When the messages are received, they need to be parsed to be presented in a readable format.

 In this article we will cover the process of construction, transmission and receipt of the reply.
 We will deal with parsing in a future article.